Classical Languages Major Integrated with History

 1

 At least 8 of the 24 Classical Languages hours must be HEBR, GREK, or LATN upper division (300/400-level).
-Students with beginning to intermediate knowledge of one of these classical languages prior to matriculation may, upon obtaining departmental approval, substitute for those hours the equivalent number of hours in any other HEBR/GREK/LATN courses for a total of 24 Classical Languages hours.
+Students with beginning to intermediate knowledge of one of these classical languages prior to matriculation may substitute for those hours the equivalent number of hours in any other HEBR/GREK/LATN courses for a total of 24 Classical Languages hours.
+Students who choose to take LATN 103 in place of LATN 101 and 102 will need to complete an additional 4 hours in any other HEBR/GREK/LATN course to reach the total of 24 Classical Languages hours.
+All Classical Languages hours must be completed in residence.

 2